ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 to Seth, and said, "Son, I must tell you, your mother and I are in favor of this pilgramage.
-However, we must also warn you that such a thing is very dangerous, and without the proper precautions, you will be trampled by the wild beasts of the forest, and be left starving by the lack of reliable nutrition.
+However, we must also warn you that such a thing is very dangerous, and without the proper precautions, you will be trampled by the wild beasts of the forest, and be left starving by the lack of reliable nutrition."

 "Still," Adam continued, "we want to encourage you on this pilgramage, if it is truly what you want to do.
 Nothing but good things can come of this, if we are to take the proper steps to ensure your safety."

 Adam turned back to Eve, and Eve then spoke up.
 "Oh, my son, Seth, how much you have grown.
 Yes, it is at this age that you should go out and see the world for